 - Recover from ransomware attacks that are discovered quickly (ex.
 Crypto Locker)

 Local replication is only one half of Zerto’s replication.
 While you’re using Zerto to replicate locally and solve for a high percentage of backup scenarios, you’re also replicating to a warm secondary site.
+This is a typical disaster recovery use case.
 It could be another on-premises site, a managed service provider, or the public cloud.
 This means protecting the “crown jewels” of your environment.

 Zerto gives you the ability to: